No DJ controller works natively with Ableton — but some come close. APC40 MKII, DDJ-FLX10, Rane One MKII and more reviewed for Ableton DJs in 2026.

 2026 Update

-Important caveat: stem separation is only available in the Suite tier.
-Standard, Intro, and Lite users need an external tool.
-If stems are central to your workflow, factor the Suite upgrade cost into your setup budget.
+The caveat that matters: stem separation is Suite-tier only.
+Standard, Intro and Lite users need an external tool.
+If stems are central to your workflow, factor the Suite upgrade into your setup budget.

-If your goal is building and performing Ableton sets — launching clips, running the mixer inside Live, triggering loops — start with the APC40 MKII.
-It’s the fastest route to a working setup and the most DJ-relevant native controller available.
-Check stock carefully given the discontinuation rumours.
+Building and performing Ableton sets — launching clips, running the mixer inside Live, triggering loops: start with the APC40 MKII.
+Fastest route to a working setup and the most DJ-relevant native controller available.
+Check stock carefully given the discontinuation.

-If you want traditional DJ hardware and are happy doing MIDI mapping work, the DDJ-FLX10 is the benchmark — a full club-standard layout that also works as a standalone Serato and rekordbox controller.
+You want traditional DJ hardware and don’t mind mapping work: the DDJ-FLX10 is the benchmark — a full club-standard layout that also works as a standalone Serato and rekordbox controller.
 The DDJ-FLX4 covers the same ground at entry-level price if you’re still deciding whether Ableton DJing is for you.

-For scratch DJs who want to incorporate Ableton into a Serato-based setup, the Rane One MKII is the 2026 hardware to look at — but go in knowing Ableton integration is MIDI mapping only.
+Scratch DJs adding Ableton to a Serato setup: the Rane One MKII is the 2026 hardware to look at — but go in knowing Ableton integration is MIDI mapping only.

-For a deeper look at audio interfaces, standalone mixer setups, and the broader question of how to route Ableton into a DJ rig, see our DJ mixer for Ableton Live guide.
-And if you’re still weighing up Ableton against Serato or rekordbox, our DJ software comparison covers the full picture.
+For a deeper look at audio interfaces, standalone mixer setups, and how to route Ableton into a DJ rig, see our DJ mixer for Ableton Live guide.
+And if you’re still weighing Ableton against Serato or rekordbox, our DJ software comparison covers the full picture.